- Dr Kate Wright

 MA, English Literature (University of Edinburgh)

-My main areas of interest are the production, content and reception of international news, as well as the mediation of humanitarian, human rights and disability campaigning.
-I am currently Co-Investigator for a global project on Humanitarian Journalism funded by the UK’s Arts and Humanities Research Council (http://humanitarian-journalism.net/).
-I have published on the growing involvement of NGOs in the production of news about Africa, as well as the roles played by freelancers, social media participants, and multinational businesses.
-This has included analysing the coverage of Chad, the DRC, Kenya, Mali and South Sudan, but I am currently researching the representation of crises in Myanmar, Syria and Yemen.
-As part of this work, I have become very interested in visual imagery, media ethics and the political economies of news organisations - including different kinds of state and foundation funding.
+I have also published on the growing involvement of NGOs in the production of news about Africa, as well as the roles played by freelancers, social media participants, and multinational businesses.
+This involved analysing humanitarian, human rights, development and disability campaigning in relation to the coverage of Chad, the DRC, Kenya, Mali and South Sudan.
+As part of this work, I have become very interested in visual imagery, media ethics and the political economies of news organisations, including different kinds of state and foundation funding.

-These research and practical interests have been shaped by my experience of working as a BBC journalist on Scottish, British and international news flagships: Good Morning Scotland, Radio 4’s Today programme, and Newshour at the BBC World Service.
-I also spent a significant amount of time working on the BBC’s Arab/Africa desk, and on long-form documentaries, and special programming, including coverage of the 9/11 attacks and the Iraq war.
-Programmes I have worked on have won awards from Sony, the Foreign Press Association, the World Wildlife Association and the Paul Foot Award for investigative/campaigning journalism.
+These research and practical interests have been shaped by my experience as a BBC journalist working on Scottish, British and international news flagships, which included reporting on a number of wars, disasters, and terrorist attacks.
+My journalism has won awards from Sony, the Foreign Press Association, the World Wildlife Association and the Paul Foot Award for investigative/campaigning reporting.
 Prior to becoming a journalist, I worked in theatre, film and festival management and have a longstanding interest in the use of the arts as a progressive force.

 (2018) Who's Reporting Africa Now?
 Non-Governmental Organizations, Journalists and Multimedia.
 London, New York: Peter Lang.